KarelZe/thesis/references/obsidian/📖chapters/🏅Results.md

 By extension, we also estimate rules combinations involving overrides from the tradesize rule ($\operatorname{tsize}$) and the depth rule ($\operatorname{depth}$) on the top-performing baselines of FS1.
 Consistent with the recommendation of ([[@grauerOptionTradeClassification2022]]14), we find that a deep combination of the $\operatorname{tsize}_{\text{ex}} \to \operatorname{quote}_{\text{nbbo}} \to \operatorname{quote}_{\text{ex}} \to \operatorname{depth}_{\text{nbbo}} \to \operatorname{depth}_{\text{ex}} \to \operatorname{rtick}_{\text{all}}$ achieves the highest validation.
 For brevity, we refer to this hybrid as the gls-GSU method.
 Much of the performance improvements is owed to the trade size and depth rules, which reduce the dependence on the reverse tick test as a last resort and provide overrides for trades at the quotes, improving validation accuracy to percent-68.8359.

-In absence of other suitable baselines, we also the GSU method for FS3, even if it doesn't utilize option-specific features.
+In absence of other suitable baselines, we also the GSU method for FS3, even if it doesn't utilise option-specific features.

 Calculate average rank